shu4dev/Techfolios/essays/smart.md

-Now let’s look as some bad example:
+Now let’s look at a bad example:

 ```
 I want to launch Android app with particular activity.
 Appium have 'start_activity' function, but it's deprecated.
 Instead of it offered to use 'mobile: startActivity' extension, but I can't understand how.
 I am newby in coding and realy appreciate any help.